wongmt/v-app/README.md

 # v-app
-This is my personal site developed by VueJS, JavaScript, CSS and HTML.
+This is my personal site.
 This project is under construction.
 For an updated verson of my personal site, please visit https:// wongmt.github.io